 Botulinum toxin is a purified protein extract.
 Since the early 1980s, it has been known that this protein can be safely used to control facial muscle spasms and tics, treat eyelid tremors and other ocular problems, and to control excessive perspiration.
 It has also been proven to significantly reduce chronic frontal tension headaches and migraines, and, as you probably have already heard, is especially effective in reducing dynamic wrinkles of the upper face.
-At Erme Skin Clinic we carry out careful assessment of the patient’s concerns, followed by full consultation on the treatment options available and only then would we decide whether Botulinum toxins are a suitable therapy.
+At Erme Skin Clinic we carry out careful assessment of the patient’s concerns, followed by full consultation on the treatment options available and only then would we decide whether Botulinum toxins are a suitable treatment.

 Botulinum toxin is administered with an extremely fine needle directly into the targeted facial muscle.
 The protein then blocks the transmission from the nerve ending to the targeted muscle.
 As a result, the treated muscle relaxes and the dynamic wrinkle is softened.
 This effect generally lasts from two to six months.
 Botulinum toxin is now widely used by physicians throughout the United States to control or reduce facial dynamic wrinkles.
 Administration of Botulinum toxin is a relatively pain-free procedure, and an ideal treatment for those patients who wish to avoid significant invasive surgery or want to minimize their time away from work or other family responsibilities.